To solve a route-finding puzzle, one must navigate a traveler piece

 Another Oscar van Deventer design made by George Miller - Free Willy.

 Yet another Oscar van Deventer design made by George Miller.

-The "Sunflower" design was picked up by Hanayama, who created an entry called O'Gear
+design was picked up by Hanayama, who created an entry called O'Gear

 in their wonderful "Cast" puzzle series.